-Across all services, it is important for families, health care professionals and educators to maintain an open line of communication.
+Across all services, families, health care professionals, and educators must maintain an open communication line.
 If you have any questions about a service or your child's progress, staff will be happy to discuss these with you.

-Other forms of communication may include noticeboards, emails, notice pockets, newsletters, online meetings and the information posted on the Knox City Council website.
+Other forms of communication may include Educa, noticeboards, emails, notice pockets, newsletters, online meetings and the information posted on the Knox City Council website.